 Making this easy key lime pie recipe is exactly that.
 Easy!
 In just a few steps, you’ll be enjoying a slice for yourself.

-Once you’ve pressed your crumb crust down into your pie plate you’ll bake it and cool it before adding the filling.
+Once you’ve pressed your graham cracker crust down into your pie plate you’ll bake it and cool it before adding the filling.

 Making the signature pie filling really is as easy as whisking all of the ingredients together, pouring it into the pie shell and baking for 15 minutes!

 You want it to set and chill a few hours before slicing and adding the whipped cream on top, but other than that, you’re done.

 If it’s not already, this pie is about to become one of your favorites.
 Soon you’ll be wanting to make key lime cupcakes, cakes, bars, balls, you name it!

 This pie is naturally jiggly.
 You don’t want to bake it until it’s no longer jiggly at all because you run the risk of overbaking.
 Once you give it a gentle shake and it’s only slightly jiggly, you can rest assured it’s done and will continue to set as it cools.

 If you’re feeling pretty casual about it, go ahead and slather and spread it across the entire pie.
 If you’re feeling a bit more fancy pants, an easy way to add dollops is to use a 1M piping tip to pipe swirls around the edge of the pie.

 Definitely.
 Key lime pie is a great make ahead dessert.
 It lasts for up to 3 days covered at room temperature.
 Either that or you could make the crust and filling separately and assemble just before baking.

 Absolutely!
 You’ll need to cool it completely before putting it in an airtight container or freezer friendly bag.
 It will freeze for up to 3 months.
 To thaw, keep it in the fridge overnight.